 There is no better time than during a pandemic like COVID-19 to pause and reflect on how we can redevelop some new commitments and best practices so we can take better care of the environment and ourselves.
-As I see it, future-proofing sustainable recovery and sustainable development is the clear, and only way out.
+As I see it, future-proofing sustainable recovery and sustainable development is the clear, and truthfully, the only way out.
 I call this my “Relentless Realignment” formula.
 Time and again after I do my mental balcony exercise, my key take away is to return to a more responsible consumption and production standard.
 Ultimately this equates to living a more circular based driven economy, and a life style that is more in keeping with how our ancestors lived.

 As such, I would like to share some innovative tips that have kept me healthy and going strong during COVID-19, Ebola, Zika and the flu season.